speedyleion/gh-difftool/README.md

           A pull request can be supplied as argument in any of the following formats:
           - by number, e.g. "123"
           - by URL, e.g. "https://github.com/OWNER/REPO/pull/123"

+  [FILES]...
+          Specific files to diff.

+          When not provided all of the files that changed in the pull request will be diffed

 Options:
   -t, --tool <TOOL>